 In the case of separated or divorced parents, the school requires all parents and guardians who financially support the applicant(s) to complete financial information forms, so that a fair assessment of need can be made.
 Tuition assistance is based on financial need, not on the willingness of either parent to pay.

-Tuition assistance applications are reviewed with strictest confidence by a committee of four—the Head of School, the Director of ECE-5th Grade Admission & Tuition Assistance, the Director of Middle School Admission & Outreach, and the Director of Finance and Operations.
+Tuition assistance applications are reviewed with the strictest confidence by a committee of four - the Head of School, the Director of Preschool-5th Grade Admission & Tuition Assistance, the Director of Middle School Admission & Outreach, and the CFOO.